Updated June 28th, 2020.

 After stocking up on all of the ingredients that we needed for our upcoming Peruvian feast, Jesus led us back to Cusco Culinary HQ for our cooking class.

-Our lesson started with an introduction to Peru’s national tipple: the famous Pisco Sour cocktail.
+Our lesson started with an introduction to Peru’s national tipple: the famous Pisco Sour cocktail and one of South America’s best drinks.
 Traditionally a mix of Pisco, lemon, syrup and egg white, Jesus announced we would be giving the nation’s favourite cocktail a twist.
 Instead of using lemon to flavour the drink, we would instead be using passionfruit.

 Jesus explained to us exactly how to make the Pisco Sour, leading by demonstration.
 After some vigorous shaking of our cocktail mixers, we poured our very own Pisco Sours.
 Having tried the Pisco Sour before with lemon, I had always found it to be very sharp and a tad bitter.
 However, the passionfruit had softened the flavours just enough to make it very pleasant (albeit strong)!